 This site is in high mountainous country where physical and climatological conditions are extremely severe.
 Various phases of geological erosion are pronounced.
-Blowing soil particles and geological erosion are pronounced.
-Blowing soil particles and snow-blast and cryic temperature regime.
-The effective precipitation ranges from 37 to 45 injure plants; very high intensity sunlight prevails.
-This site is on slopes of 30 to 60 percent.
-The site occurs on all exposures.
-Elevation ranges from about 10,400 to 14,000 feet.
+Blowing soil particles and snow-blast injure plants; very high intensity sunlight prevails.
+This site is usually on slopes ranging from 5 to 60 percent.
+It occurs on all exposures.
+Elevation ranges from about 10,600 to 14,000 feet.